frederickobrien/the-whale-lines/news/next-fifa-game-to-add-racist-abuse-controls.md

 title: Next FIFA game to add racist abuse controls
 date: 2020-01-22
-description: The next installment of the *FIFA Football* video game franchise will include a variety of racist controls, EA confirmed today.
+description: The next installment of the FIFA Football video game franchise will include a variety of racist controls, EA confirmed today.
+angle: 0.9

 ---